spatie/laravel-newsletter/README.md

 ];
 ```

+## Updating from 3.x to 4.x

+There is a new name for our config file.
+We've changed the name from `laravel-newsletter.php` to `newsletter.php`.

+If you are upgrading to 4.x, package is looking for the new config file name.
+In that case, you have to rename the file in your `app\config` folder.

 ## Usage

 After you've installed the package and filled in the values in the config-file working with this package will be a breeze.
 All the following examples use the facade.
 Don't forget to import it at the top of your file.